guide

 How does the UK compare to other countries around the world?

-This table shows the average electricity use per household worldwide (kWh) in 2018.
+This table shows the average electricity use per home worldwide (kWh) in 2023.

 As you can see from the table, the UK uses relatively little compared to other countries.
-In 2018 we used just under 4,000 kWh per household – which goes to show how much energy use has dropped in just 2 years.
+In 2023, we used around 4,333 kWh per household.
 It’s incredible to see how the USA consumes about 3 times as much as we do.
-But the real energy-guzzler is plain to see.
-Saudi Arabia consumes almost 25,000kWh per household4
+But the real energy guzzler is plain to see.
+Iceland consumes almost 54,000 kWh per household.4

 When do we use electricity?

-The peak time for electricity use, as you’d expect, is between 6pm and 8pm.
+The peak time for electricity use is between 6pm and 8pm.
 This is when most people are cooking dinner, switching on lights, watching TV, and using various appliances around the home.

 Understanding when we use electricity and what we use it for, can be really helpful when you’re trying to be more energy-efficient.
 But what you may not yet know is that some appliances, like a TV or laptop, still use electricity, even when they’re on standby.